updated on 18 April 2023

 Reading time: 11 minutes

 The largest deadline for training contract applications falls at the end of July.
 So, if you’ve not already started making applications, now is a good time to get the ball rolling.
-If your application is successful, you’ll be invited to an interview with the firm and for this, preparation is key.
+After a successful application, you’ll be invited to an interview with the firm and for this, preparation is key.
 So, read our 10 tips to help you ace your interview.

 It may sound obvious but researching a firm means more than just reading its website and regurgitating the information back to them.

 You should conduct research into various aspects of the firm, including its practice areas, recent deals, clients and geographical reach.
 You can use LawCareers.Net's Practice Area Profiles to research a given area by reading or listening to what solicitors working in that area have to say.
-For example, if you’re interested in clinical negligence, make sure you listen to our latest podcast episode with Bolt Burdon Kemp LLP where partner Caroline Klage discusses her career in the child brain injury team.
+For example, if you’re interested in technology, media and telecommunications (TMT) law, make sure you listen to one of our latest podcast episodes with Womble Bond Dickinson where managing associate Katie Simmonds discusses the issues she works on and what skills aspiring TMT solicitors need to be successful.

 Understanding which practice areas the firm specialises in is essential but it’s also important to consider the trends impacting these practice areas – for example, what are lawyers currently thinking about?
 You can use LawCareers.Net’s Commercial Question section to support you with this.
 Another great way to see what the firm is up to, is to put its name into Google, select news and hit search.
 This is likely to bring up recent stories relating to the firm’s commercial movements that could trigger further research and topics to discuss at the interview.

 Of course, you won’t be expected to know everything about the firm and the profession.
-But being able to show that you’ve conducted thorough research and therefore have a decent understanding of the firm and its operations will stand you in good stead.
+But being able to show that you’ve conducted thorough research and have a solid understanding of the firm and its operations will stand you in good stead.

 For more advice on what to wear to a training contract interview, read this Oracle.